Governance

 Section 4.
 Exclusive Service.
 No member of the Board shall be an Officer or Additional Officer or participate in an official capacity in the governance of any Administrative Region or District during their service as a member of the Board with the exception of ex officio Directors.

 Section 5.
 Composition.
 The Board shall have no fewer than fifteen (15) nor more than thirty (30) voting members, at least two (2) of whom shall be Independent and one (1) of whom shall be an Affiliated Member.
 The number of directors shall be fixed by the Board each year, in advance of the Annual Meeting.
 Not less than 33.3% of the voting members shall be Athlete Representatives nominated and elected in accordance with Article XI (including not less than 20% who are 10 Year Athlete Representatives).
+Athletes selected to serve on the Board or Executive Committee shall meet the requirements established by the USOPC as set forth in Section 8.5 of the USOPC By-laws, as amended or revised.

 For purposes of this Section, an “Affiliated Member” is one who represents an organization which conducts a national program or regular national competition in squash at a level of proficiency appropriate for the selection of athletes to represent the United States in international amateur athletic competition and provides representation that reflects the nature, scope, quality, and strength of the programs and competitions of the Association in relation to all other programs and competitions in the United States.

-In addition to voting members, the Board may elect up to four (4) ex officio non-voting Directors.
-Ex officio Directors shall serve one-year terms, remaining eligible for re-election in subsequent years, but not more than eight (8) years in total.
+In addition to voting members, the Board may appoint up to four (4) ex officio non-voting Directors.
+Ex officio Directors shall serve two-year terms, remaining eligible for re- election in subsequent years, but not more than eight (8) years in total.

 Section 6.
 Election.
-All new members of the Board shall be elected at the Annual Meeting of the Members as provided in Article IV except (i) members of the Board chosen to fill interim casual vacancies as provided for in Section 20 of this Article VII, (ii) for the members of the Board who are Athlete Representatives who shall be nominated and elected by the Athletes’ Advisory Council in accordance with Article XI, and (iii) ex officio Directors who shall be elected by the Board directly.
+All new members of the Board, having been determined to be free of of conflicts of interest, shall be elected at the Annual Meeting of the Members as provided in Article IV except (i) members of the Board chosen to fill interim casual vacancies as provided for in Section 20 of this Article VII, (ii) for the members of the Board who are Athlete Representatives who shall be

 Section 7.
 Staggered Terms.
 The Board shall be divided into four classes, designated Class I, Class II, Class III, and Class IV, each having a proportional number of Directors based upon the then current size of the Board, except that all Athlete Representatives shall be members of Class II.
 At each Annual Meeting, newly elected Directors for each class shall hold office for a term of four (4) years beginning July 1 after the relevant Annual Meeting and until the election and qualification of their respective successors in office.